• Christie L. Goodman, APR • IDRA Newsletter • February 2018 •

 “I think coding is something to start when you’re young, because with your young big imagination, you can create anything that pops into your head!” – Leslie

-Leslie urged, “don’t give up on an all-girls club just because on the first day nobody shows up the first day.
+Leslie urged, “don’t give up on an all-girls club just because nobody shows up the first day.
 A couple of girls will show up and then more and more will come once they hear that girls are actually going.”

 It’s important to note that the tendency of some students to show off and be in front has value and needs just as much nurturing and guidance.
 And complying with constitutional, Title IX and other regulatory requirements means schools should be wary of separating students by gender in school classrooms.
 If your after-school tech club is not intentionally single gender but only has participation by one group, there is a reason, and it needs attention to ensure equal access and treatment.